Seat0/Valorant-Regression-Model/README.md

-Please run the R scripts in the following order: champs.R, masters.R, pred.R
+Please go into the output folder to access the report and R Markdown file.